davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 * Certification vs. signing - 'Signing' is an action against arbitrary data.
 'Certification' is the signing of another key.
 Ironically, the act of certifying a key is universally called "key signing".
 Just embrace the contradiction.
 * Key packet - 'Packet' is the term used by RFC4880 to identify a component of the message/certificate format.
 Messages and keys certificates are made up of packets and subpackets of various types.
 * Trust, Validity, and the Web of Trust - gpg uses a model of 'trust' of users (defined locally-only using the 'trust' edit command) and reported 'validity' of keys (defined by key signatures/certificates).
 The combination creates a "Web of Trust", starting with locally-defined trust statements about users, and passing through multiple levels of key-signature-defined validity links to other keys.
 Gpg uses the web of trust to determine if a key is acceptable for use without warning the user.
 There is a writeup in the [GNU Privacy Handbook][] that covers the concepts well enough if you have the terms straight.
 Documentation often uses the word 'trust' for both 'trust' and 'validity'.
-I mention all of this only to note that this document is concerned with 'validity'.
+I mention all of this only to note that this document is only concerned with 'validity'.

 [GNU Privacy Handbook]: https://www.gnupg.org/gph/en/manual/x334.html#AEN384